Training and Prevention

 - Bespoke: We work with you to ensure all of your training needs are met and you are able to deliver the quality service to survivors that they deserve.

-- Multifaceted: Training themes include rape, childhood sexual abuse, survival and coping responses, the Criminal Justice System and support and information for responding to disclosures.
+- Multifaceted: Training themes include rape, childhood sexual abuse, survival and coping responses, the Criminal Justice System and support and information for responding to disclosures within our holisitc model of empowerment.

 - Certificated and can count towards practitioners continued professional development.

-We provide a range of training to all professionals, challenging the myths around rape and childhood sexual abuse, developing an understanding of the impacts of sexual violence and best practice in responding to disclosures.
-Training can range from an hour awareness session on definitions and referrals, to a half or full day in-depth course.
-We are often able to offer courses for free to agencies working in any of the South London boroughs, please contact us to see if we still have funding to work in your area.
+We provide a range of training and awareness workshops to multi-agency professionals, challenging the myths around rape and childhood sexual abuse, developing an understanding of the impacts of sexual violence and best practice in responding to disclosures.

 We also believe in primary prevention and that taking the time to talk openly and honestly to young people about topics such as gender stereotypes, sexual violence myths and consent can empower them to challenge the attitudes and beliefs that support sexual violence.